gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 though.
 You have to be prepared for that."

 I sighed.
 "What are a few years?"
 I asked rhetorically.
 And then I giggled like a little girl.
-It was rather funny---after all, the whole point was "a few years", wasn't it?
+It was rather funny—after all, the whole point was "a few years", wasn't it?
 A few years that I could live over, live *differently*.
 And, well, Sehdie was going to leave me some day anyway, wasn't she?
 Everyone did.